Coffee and Age-Related Cognitive DeclinePrint this page

 In many studies, young and elderly subjects appear to respond to the effects of caffeine differently.
 In addition, the quantity of caffeine may also influence the cognitive performance of the elderly.

-It appears that caffeine is able to reverse the effects of cognitive aging by stimulating the energy resources of elderly subjects8.
+It appears that caffeine is able to reverse the effects of cognitive aging by stimulating the energy resources of elderly subjects4.

-Additional analysis published in 2014 from the Baltimore Longitudinal Study of Aging, a prospective cohort study, also suggested that caffeine intake was associated with better baseline cognition in adults over 70 years of age10.
-However, two Dutch studies on subjects aged 24-81 years also found positive effects of caffeine on cognition, mainly reaction time and verbal memory, but no age-related differences11, 12.
+Additional analysis published in 2014 from the Baltimore Longitudinal Study of Aging, a prospective cohort study, also suggested that caffeine intake was associated with better baseline cognition in adults over 70 years of age6.
+However, two Dutch studies on subjects aged 24-81 years also found positive effects of caffeine on cognition, mainly reaction time and verbal memory, but no age-related were observed7,8.

 Other components in coffee may also enhance cognitive performance in older adults.
-A pilot study on 39 healthy participants, aged 53-79 years, found that decaffeinated coffee enriched with chlorogenic acids improved mood and some mood-related behaviors, compared to regular decaffeinated coffee.
-The effect was less robust than the one triggered by caffeine, but reflects the potential cognitive-related activity of chlorogenic acids and warrants further investigation13.
+A pilot study on 39 healthy participants, aged 53-79 years, found that decaffeinated coffee enriched with chlorogenic acids improved mood and some mood-related behaviours, compared to regular decaffeinated coffee.
+The effect was less robust than the one triggered by caffeine, but reflects the potential cognitive-related activity of chlorogenic acids and warrants further investigation9.

 Effects of coffee/caffeine on cognitive decline

 Studies suggest that habitual coffee/caffeine consumption may boost the cognitive reserve of older adults, particularly in women.